 If you have ever been aggravated by a slow connection on your smartphone, Carleton student Chengchao Liang’s research may be of interest to you.

-Liang is pursuing his PhD in Electrical and Computer Engineering and his research focuses on making wireless networks more efficient and effective.
+His research focused on making wireless networks more efficient and effective.

 “My research is mainly about how to improve the performance of mobile networks in their delivery of content to customers,” explained Liang.

-Liang’s study also researches the capability and flexibility of a mobile network, in order to make the network itself more intelligent.
+Liang’s study also researched the capability and flexibility of a mobile network, in order to make the network itself more intelligent.

 Mathematical modeling, algorithms and protocols design, as well as computer simulation are the main parts of Liang’s research and it is part of Professor Richard Yu’s award-winning research on 5G networks.